 How can you be 100% sure that...

-(2) The test results have not been compromised while stored in a database?
+(2) The confirmation of vaccination has not been compromised while stored in the proper authority's database?